devflowinc/trieve/README.md

 ### Start docker container services needed for local dev

 ```
-./convenience -l
+./convenience.sh -l
 ```

 ### Start services for local dev

 We know this is bad.
-Currently, We recommend managing this through tmuux.
+Currently, We recommend managing this through tmux.

 ```
 cd server